intel/intel-device-plugins-for-kubernetes/cmd/qat_plugin/README.md

      This command produces a Docker image named `ubuntu-demo-opencl`.

-2. Run an example DPDK application (`dpdk-test-crypto-perf`) requesting QAT devices:
+2. Deploy a pod to run an example DPDK application named `dpdk-test-crypto-perf`.

       In the pod specification file, add container resource request and limit.
       For example, `intel.com/qat: <number of devices>` for a container requesting QAT devices.